 The correction in the ASX was likely to make overseas investors cautious about investing in Australian property for some time as historically this has been the trend.
 Plus, changes to Australian lending criteria and foreign investment policy mean that it will be harder for foreign investors to buy property in Australia.

 Do you want to know more about investment home loans?
-Then contact eChoice TODAY.
-We can help you find an affordable home loan for YOU.
+Then contact eChoice and find the right home loan for YOU today.